 Our self-paced, interactive lessons provide a fun and engaging experience to empower you to take control over your finances, save for the future, and reach your financial goals.
+Topics include:

-No. Housing Counseling is a separate service we offer and is NOT part of the application process for the Habitat homeownership program.
+No. Housing Counseling is a separate service we offer and is NOT part of the application process for the Habitat Homeownership Program.

 To learn more about Habitat homeownership opportunities and how to apply click here.